The Last Starfighter: Plot

-Alex discovers Beta and contacts Centauri to retrieve him.
-Centauri arrives just as Alex and Beta are attacked by an alien assassin, a Zando-Zan, in Xur's service; Centauri shoots off its right arm.
-He then explains that more Zando-Zan will be coming to Earth, and the only way for Alex to protect his family (and Earth) is to embrace his ability as a Starfighter.
-Before Alex can reply, the assassin attempts to shoot Alex.
-Centauri jumps in the way, taking the hit and killing the alien.
-Alex and Centauri fly back to the Starfighter base, where Centauri succumbs to his injuries.
-Alex finds Grig, and they prepare the Gunstar to battle the Ko-Dan Armada.
+Alex's life is saved again, by a second twist of fate, when he discovers Beta and contacts Centauri to retrieve the droid.
+Centauri arrives just as Alex and Beta are attacked by a Zando-Zan, a shape-shifting assassin in Xur's service.
+Centauri is mortally wounded protecting Alex.
+He and Beta explain that more Zando-Zans are already en route to Earth; the only way for Alex to protect himself, his family, and his world is to embrace his calling as a Starfighter.
+Alex agrees, and Centauri flies him back to Starfighter Command just before dying from his injury.
+Alex and Grig take off in a custom-modified Gunstar which survived the earlier attack.